alphagov/govuk-puppet/development-vm/README.md

     dev$ ./replicate-data-local.sh -d path/to/dir -s

-For more information, see the guide in the developer docs on [copying application data locally for development](https://docs.publishing.service.gov.uk/manual/copying-data-locally.html).
+For more information, see the guide in the developer docs on [replicating application data locally for development](https://docs.publishing.service.gov.uk/manual/replicate-app-data-locally.html).

 ## 8. Run your apps